jonwashburn/riemann-recognition-geometry-up/CONTINUE_PROOF.md

 - DirichletEta.lean being developed in separate session (`zero_has_nonzero_im`)
 - FeffermanStein.lean is completely proven (with 5 axioms)
-- Progress: 6 sorries → 3 sorries (50% reduction this session!)
+- The σ ≤ 1 constraint is now available in lemma signatures (recently added)
-- All remaining sorries use the σ ≤ 1 constraint (lines 400, 931)
+- All 3 remaining sorries have similar structure: arctan bounds from Whitney geometry